ieee8023/covid-chestxray-dataset/CONTRIBUTING.md

  -  survival (did they survive?
 Y or N)

- -  view (indicate imaging modality as well as plane)
+ -  view (for example, PA, AP, or L for X-rays and Axial or Coronal for CT scans)

+ -  modality (CT, X-ray, or something else)

  -  date (date the image was aquired)